datlissschen/DHBW360/protocol/conventions.md

 #### Angular

 The following components are used:
-- Start page (large component)
+- Main page (large component) -> "home"
+- App -> "app"
-- Score board (loaded on the start page)
+- Score board (loaded on the start page) ->"scoreboard"
-- Game page
+- Game page ->"game"
-- Selection (pop-up)
+- Selection (pop-up)-> "selection-popup"
-- Score (pop-up, redirect to further rounds/homepage)
+- Score (pop-up, redirect to further rounds/homepage) ->"score-popup"
-- Info (extra page with info on how to play)
+- Info (extra page with info on how to play) -> "info"
-- Footer -> Imprint
+- Footer -> link Imprint ->"footer"
+- Imprint -> "imprint"
-- Logo
+- Logo -> "logo"

+-> Header depends on which page you are.

 #### Structure